NikDzub/tflocalstack/README.md

 ## Networking / AWS notes

-[ec2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) = Elastic Compute Cloud,launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
+[EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) = Elastic Compute Cloud,launch as many or as few virtual servers as you need, configure security and networking, and manage storage.

-[vpc](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) = Virtual Private Cloud, launch AWS resources in a logically isolated virtual network that you've defined.
+[VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) = Virtual Private Cloud, launch AWS resources in a logically isolated virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, After you create a VPC, you can add subnets.
+A VPC is an isolated portion of the AWS Cloud populated by AWS objects, such as Amazon EC2 instances.

-[subnets](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) = A subnet is a range of IP addresses in your VPC.
+[Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) = A subnet is a range of IP addresses in your VPC.
 You can create AWS resources, such as EC2 instances, in specific subnets.
 Each subnet must reside entirely within one Availability Zone and cannot span zones.
 By launching AWS resources in separate Availability Zones, you can protect your applications from the failure of a single Availability Zone.
-**Subnet types:**
+You goota have subnets to launch resources in the vpc..

 **Public subnet** – The subnet has a direct route to an internet gateway.
 Resources in a public subnet can access the public internet.

 **Private subnet** – The subnet does not have a direct route to an internet gateway.
 Resources in a private subnet require a NAT device to access the public internet.